- What data do we collect from you?

 - The right to portability – You may have the right to request that we transfer data we have collected to another organisation, or directly to you.

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
-Please note, however: some information may be retained in our files to prevent fraud, troubleshoot problems, assist with any investigations, and/or comply with legal requirements.
+However, some information may be retained in our files to prevent fraud, troubleshoot problems, assist with any investigations, and/or comply with legal requirements.

 Cookies and similar technologies:

-You can unsubscribe from our marketing email list at any time by clicking on the unsubscribe link in the emails that we send or by contacting us using the details provided in the “Contact Us” section of this policy.
+You can unsubscribe from our marketing email list at any time by clicking on the unsubscribe link in the emails that we have sent to you or simply “Contact Us” with your enquiries/requests.
 You will then be removed from the marketing email list – however, we will still need to send you service-related emails that are necessary for the administration and use of your account.
 To otherwise opt-out, you may:

 - Note your preferences when you register an account with our site.